There’s more than one type of residence on the block.

 True to its name, an investment property is a residency that you intend to use for investment purposes.
 Instead of living on the property, you’re generating revenue from letting others stay or live there.
 This can take the form of renting, leasing, vacation homes and other options.
 A residency qualifies as an investment property if it’s located within 50 miles of your primary residence and has no long-term occupants living in it.

-Mortgages for investment properties tend have high interest rates and down payments averaging 20% or more.
+Mortgages for investment properties tend to have high interest rates and down payments averaging 20% or more.
 Not having a consistent tenant on site to keep up with maintenance, lawn care or security means that investment properties are higher-risk investments for lenders.
 They’re also far more likely to generate late or unpaid mortgages, since homeowners generally choose to pay for their primary residence over one they aren’t living in.

 Take a look at the commercial property available for lease in the Columbus, Ohio, area right here.